 This command is by far the fastest way to get off the ground: It creates a new folder

-Excel workbook (including the xlwings VBA module) and a Python file, ready to be used right away:
+Excel workbook that already has the reference to the xlwings addin and a Python file, ready to be used right away:

 myproject |--myproject.xlsm |--myproject.py

-Excel needs to be closed before installing/updating the add-in.
+Excel needs to be closed before installing/updating the add-in via command line.
 If you’re still getting an error,

 start the Task Manager and make sure there are no